-Civic character focuses our attention on the fundamentals of what every person should and should not do in relation to their obligations to the society of which they are a member.
-Typically, this begins with meeting minimum standards and expectations characterised by respect, civility and consideration for others, and extends into a much more meaningful question of belonging.
-Civic character is best measured through a threshold test of behaviour informed by the key question: “Do I belong?”
+Civic character is best measured through a threshold test of behaviour informed by the key question: "Do I belong?"
+It focuses our attention on the fundamentals of what every person should and should not do concerning their obligations to society.
+Typically, this begins with meeting minimum standards and expectations characterised by respect, civility and consideration for others and extends into a much more meaningful question of belonging.
 Critical understanding required to answer this question will involve a clear comparison of the behaviours of a student in identified criteria relative to the norms expected of all citizens.
 Teachers should be prepared to justify the rationale and usage of such norms.
-Many schools perform with great confidence in this area, yet challenges emerge when the more straight-forward threshold test used properly to assess civic character is applied to other types of character that require more nuanced modes of assessment.
-In addition, some issues can emerge when schools weigh up the relative impact of cumulative minor negative incidents in the area of civic character as opposed to major transgressions.
+Many schools perform with great confidence in this area.
+Nevertheless, challenges emerge when the more straightforward threshold test used correctly to assess civic character is applied to other types of character requiring more nuanced assessment modes.
+In addition, some issues can emerge when schools weigh up the relative impact of cumulative minor adverse incidents in the area of civic character as opposed to significant transgressions.

-Performance character helps us to see the growth in a person in the execution of those fundamental qualities that relate to purpose, persistence, and reflection, and reveals how well they function in the roles that society requires of them.
-They should assess the extent of their performance through a description of drive, growth and the progressive attainment of goals in terms of both process and product informed by the key question: “Am I reaching my potential?”
-Critical understanding required to answer this question will be based upon evidence and analysis of a student’s formative and summative performance relative to baseline performance in agreed goals areas.
-Most theories of education now will encourage this reflection to occur within a context of concepts as a growth mindset and a positive or strength-based approach.
-It is not surprising that performance character and the mode used most commonly to assess it features strongly in school co-curricular activity, especially sport.
+Performance character helps us see the growth in a person in the execution of those fundamental qualities that relate to purpose, persistence, and reflection and reveals how well they function in society's roles.
+They should assess the extent of their performance by describing drive, growth and the progressive attainment of goals in terms of both process and product informed by the key question: "Am I reaching my potential?"
+Critical understanding required to answer this question will be based upon evidence and analysis of a student's formative and summative performance relative to baseline performance in agreed goals areas.
+Most theories of education now will encourage this reflection to occur within concepts as a growth mindset and a positive or strength-based approach.
+It is not surprising that performance character and the mode used most commonly to assess it features strongly in school co-curricular activity, mainly sport.
 Many students will point to the critical role that character learning in sport and co-curricular activity plays in their lives.
-Perhaps the tangible nature of the measurement of performance goals (coupled with what for many is the inherently enjoyable combination of activity, camaraderie, and competition that occurs free from the different type of rigour within an academic program) that allows students to test themselves against both themselves and their peers allows them a much more immediate understanding of their both their short-term and long-term accomplishments.
-Yet, there is clear evidence that when applied in an academic context, students learn just as well and feel just as good about their performance in this respect.
+Perhaps the tangible nature of the measurement of performance goals that allows students to test themselves against themselves and their peers allows them a much more immediate understanding of their short-term and long-term accomplishments.
+However, there is clear evidence that students learn just as well and feel good about their performance when applied in an academic context.

 Moral character is a much more complex field that asks us to consider the extent to which a person aspires to live a good life informed by a personal code that is most usually characterised by courage, integrity and humility.
-In terms of measurement, we can track moral development in terms of a person’s commitment to personal and community expectations for values, ethics and purpose and apply judgment to these individually and collectively by interrogating the quality and consistency with which they align their values, actions and impact on the world around them according to the key question: “Am I doing what is good and right in my life?”
+We can track moral development by a person's commitment to personal and community expectations for values, ethics and purpose.
+Judgment can be applied individually and collectively by interrogating the quality and consistency of their actions and impact on the world around them according to the key question: "Am I doing what is good and right in my life?"